rm-a0/city-sim/README.md

 The first layer is generated using [Perlin Noise](#https://en.wikipedia.org/wiki/Perlin_noise), which is commonly used for generating terrain, such as landscapes or environmental features.

 ### Zone Layer
 Once the base terrain is established, [Voronoi Diagrams](https://en.wikipedia.org/wiki/Voronoi_diagram) are used to generate city zones like residential, commercial, and industrial areas.
 Seeds are generated using [Poisson Disk Sampling](https://en.wikipedia.org/wiki/Poisson_sampling) for more natural and spaced layout.
+Additionally there is a possibility to set frequency for each zone